Cart4items

 Revelation 3: While the heat-treated A356 aluminum cylinder heads do not have hemispherical combustion chambers, they carry 54.3-mm (2.14-inch) intake valves and 42.0-mm (1.65-inch) exhaust valves.

-Both have hollow stems to save weight; the exhaust stems are sodium-filled to dispense with excess heat.
+Both have hollow stems to save weight; the exhaust stems are filled with sodium to dissipate excess heat.

 Revelation 4: IHI Turbo America (formerly Warner-Ishi) manufactures the entire 80-pound supercharger—aluminum housing, aluminum rotors supported by steel shafts, and the twin air-liquid intercoolers—in a Shelbyville, Illinois, plant.